Ugandan Crypto Founder Abducted and Forced to Transfer $500,000 in Crypto

 The abduction occurred on May 17 on Bunamwaya Road, a usually quiet area in Kampala.
 The assailants, dressed in military uniforms and posing as members of the Uganda People’s Defence Forces (UPDF), intercepted Ivaibi.
 They forced him at gunpoint to unlock his crypto wallets and transfer a significant amount of cryptocurrency, including a portion of Afro Token, a meme coin developed by his company on the Tron blockchain platform, SunPump.

-The incident was reported on the Afro Token Project’s official account on X, detailing the distressing ordeal and confirming Ivaibi’s safety following the event.
-The company emphasized the attack’s impact not just on Ivaibi but on the broader vision of cryptocurrency’s potential in Uganda.
+The Afro Token Project’s official account on X reported the incident, detailing the distressing ordeal and confirming that Ivaibi remained safe afterward.
+The company stressed how the attack affected not only Ivaibi personally but also undermined the broader vision for cryptocurrency’s potential in Uganda.

 Impact on Afro Token and Crypto Market